 Unit postgresql.service could not be found.

-Re-add the PGDG repository if needed, then reinstall the server packages:
+Re-add the PGDG repository if needed, then reinstall the server packages and check the wrapper unit again:

 sudo apt install -y postgresql-17 postgresql-client-17